Robyn Lively

 Robyn Elaine Lively Johnson (born February 7, 1972) is an American actress.
-She is known for her roles in the 1989 films Teen Witch and The Karate Kid Part III.
-She is also known for her roles in the TV shows Doogie Howser, M.D.; Twin Peaks; Savannah; and Saving Grace.
+She is known for her roles in the 1989 films Teen Witch and The Karate Kid Part III, as well as the TV shows Doogie Howser, M.D., Twin Peaks, Savannah, and Saving Grace.

 Early life

-Robyn Lively was born into a family of actors in Powder Springs, Georgia; her mother, adoptive father, and all four siblings are or have been in the entertainment industry.
-She is the daughter of talent manager Elaine Lively (née McAlpin) and her first husband Ronald Otis (Ronnie) Lively.
-Her siblings are sister Lori and brother Jason, and her half-siblings are Eric and Blake.
+Robyn Elaine Lively was born on February 7, 1972, to talent manager Elaine Lively (née McAlpin) and her first husband Ronald Otis Lively.
+Her older siblings are Lori and Jason Lively.